Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 radar-accurate once the range indicator jumps to 9.
 The gauge functions in the VI, B NAR, and B WIDE display modes; the indicator does not function in air to ground modes.

-## Air to Air Light
+## Air to Air Button

-The Air to Air light is a light plus switch with the primary function of confirming entry into CAGE mode.
+The Air to Air button is a button and a light with the primary function of confirming entry into CAGE mode.
 When the crew desires to disengage CAGE mode, the WSO can press the light (which also functions as a button) to exit CAGE mode and revert to the current selected settings from the Radar Control Set.